Careers, Information and Guidance

 - Networking Lunch.
 Over 35 of our Premium Partners, and other local employers, attend a formal networking lunch in the Sixth Form where they meet Year 12 students and share experiences about their careers.
 [See the 2014 lunch reported by BBC].

-- Work Experience – students on the Level 1 and 2 Bridging Courses spend a day a week in a work placement, arranged and overseen as for Year 10 placements.
-Level 3 students can also choose to include a regular Work Experience placement within their Programme of Study, which is arranged and overseen in the same way.
+- Work Experience – Students can choose to include a regular Work Experience placement within their Programme of Study, which is arranged and overseen as for the Year 10 placements.

-- Work Shadowing – all level 3 students are encouraged to undertake at least one form of work shadowing, with time allocated during Term 6 for this to happen.
+- Work Shadowing – all students are encouraged to undertake at least one form of work shadowing, with time allocated during Term 6 for this to happen.

-- All level 3 students are trained, in term 6, in how to set up and make a UCAS application if they choose to do so during Year 13.
+- All students are trained, in term 6, in how to set up and make a UCAS application if they choose to do so during Year 13.

 - All students have formal 1:1 interviews with their tutor during the year, which can help signpost key further advice and guidance activities needed.
 Students on Level 1 or 2 Bridging courses also have a formal personal guidance interview with an external careers advisor built into their curriculum.